-Another option is to concoct your own mask or hydrating cleanser, a method Goldenberg stands behind.
+Another great option is to concoct your own mask or hydrating cleanser—a method which Goldenberg stands firmly behind.
 "It's easy to create do-it-yourself masks and cleansers at home that will be very hydrating," she says.
 "Some of my favorite ingredients to use are coconut oil, avocado, and honey.
 Don’t forget the turmeric if you want to add a little bit of anti-aging to the mix."

-When incorporating these different moisturizers into your routine, the key is to start with the thinnest products first so they can better seep into your skin.
-In other words, putting a serum on over an oil wouldn't make sense because the oil is much thicker than the serum and would prevent proper absorption.
+When incorporating these different moisturizers into your routine, it is important to start with the thinnest products first to get the best results.
+Putting a lighter serum on over an oil would prove to be counterproductive because the oil’s thickness would prevent proper absorption.
 Vargas recommends starting with a sheet mask, then following with a serum, and lastly an oil-serum or oil.
 If you're going the homemade-mask route, this would be the final step of your routine in lieu of oil.

 What if you only want to use one product?

-Interestingly, Goldenberg says her top pick would be—wait for it—honey.
+Goldenberg reveals that her pick for a one-stop moisturizing product would be honey.
 "Honey is the most versatile.
 It provides moisture, it has antibacterial properties [Ed. note: a great option for acne-prone skin], and it also has antioxidants to help with anti-aging," she explains.
 "For those reasons, honey is my favorite."

-Frank surprised us, too.
-When we asked him what his sole choice would be, he actually recommended a drugstore staple: "I always recommend using Aquaphor often, as it provides an extra layer of protection for your skin.
+When asked what his lone choice would be, Frank recommended a drugstore staple.
+He shares, "I always recommend using Aquaphor often, as it provides an extra layer of protection for your skin.
 It's especially great in the winter and helps protect skin from the wind."